 Hot: I love them.
-In particular, Spotify (Premium – not sure how one can use this with the poorly targeted adverts for Justin Bieber et al.) is personally indispensable for a variety of reasons.
+In particular, Spotify (Premium – not sure how one can not use this with the poorly targeted adverts for Justin Bieber et al.) is personally indispensable for a variety of reasons.
 One of which is the inevitable ‘oh! what does that sound like?’
 I do that a lot and I think many people do (accepting that just as many also use it simply for background noise – like radio).

 I don’t use it for pure ‘discovery’ though and I doubt many do – I’m not driven to ‘check out’ similar artist recommendations ever really, mostly because whatever algorithm is being used to channel these to me is decidedly broken.
 It does not follow that because I like The Clash and Wire, I’m demographically likely to enjoy 2012 Swedish Death Metal.
 And yet that’s the sort of thing I get if I let it.
 This part of the mechanism remains as broken as the iTunes Genius.
 Listening to Little Willie John doesn’t mean that I should be forced to endure, god help – anyone help – a ‘radio’ station filled with Reo Speedwagon, Dire Straits and Boston.
 I was.